(Managing Partner 2005-2013) has held production

 Academy of Television Arts & Sciences "Emmy" Award and the Edward R.

 Murrow Award, and was inducted into the Wisconsin Broadcasters

 Association Hall of Fame.

-He currently serves as the Executive Director of the Pacific Mountain
+He currently serves as the part-time Executive Director of the Pacific Mountain

 Network, an educational foundation that provides support to its 31

 member stations in the Rocky Mountain and Pacific States.
 He also is a